 For a more up-to-the-minute brewing experience, try some of Kennebunkport’s lightly honeyed meads.
 In its aim of reintroducing this fermented-honey-and-water beverage to the area, this meadery has been evolving since 2007.
 It spices this traditional alcoholic drink with different tastes, including lavender, cranberry, wild Maine blueberry or chai.

 Kennebunkport has also attracted a host of enterprising roasters.
 You can taste some of the daily blends and freshly roasted beans before soaking up the Lower Village’s European ambience with a steaming cup of coffee and a macaroon.
 Your guide will also give you an opportunity to sample the official state treat, the whoopie pie.
 Originally created using leftover batter, this sweet treat consists of two fluffy chocolate cakes hugging a frosted filling.

 To conclude your gastronomic journey, you’ll visit one of Kennebunkport’s many ice-cream holes-in-the-wall.
-Select from a menu of unusual handmade ice creams, from sweet avocado and garam masala to goat’s cheese and guava, before winding back towards the shingled storefronts and boutique cafes of Dock Square.
+Select from a menu of unusual handmade ice creams, from sweet avocado and garam masala to goat’s cheese and guava, before winding back toward the shingled storefronts and boutique cafés of Dock Square.

 Starting late morning, each tour varies slightly, as your guide will cater to your group’s preferences, tastes and size.

 who's been there